superduper-io/superduper/README.md

 ### 🔮 What can you do with SuperDuperDB?

-- **Deploy** all your AI models to automatically **compute outputs (inference)** in the database in a single environment with simple Python commands.
+- **Deploy** all your AI models to automatically **populate computed outputs (inference)** back into the database in a single environment with simple Python commands.
 - **Train** models on your data in your database simply by querying without additional ingestion and pre-processing.
 - **Integrate** AI APIs (such as OpenAI) to work together with other models on your data effortlessly.
+- **Search** your data with vector-search, including model management and serving.

  ### ⁉️ Why choose SuperDuperDB?

 - Avoid data duplication, pipelines and duplicate infrastructure with a single **scalable** deployment.
 - **Deployment always up-to-date** as new data is handled automatically and immediately.
-- **Python only**: Empowering developers to implement robust AI use-cases, standing the test of time.
+- **Python only**: empowering developers to implement robust AI use-cases, standing the test of time.

 ### 👨‍💻🧑‍🔬👷 Who is SuperDuperDB for?

-  - **Python developers** using MongoDB who want to build AI into their applications easily.
+  - **Python developers** using MongoDB who want to use AI in their applications with ease.
   - **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
   - **Infrastructure engineers** who want a single scalable setup that supports both local, on-prem and cloud deployment.

-### 🪄 SuperDuperDB transforms our MongoDB into:
+### 🪄 SuperDuperDB transforms your MongoDB into:

   - **An end-to-end live AI deployment** which includes a **model repository and registry**, **model training** and **computation of outputs/ inference**
-  - **A feature store** where the model outputs are stored alongside the inputs in desired formats and types
+  - **A feature store** in which the model outputs are stored alongside the inputs in any data format.
-  - **A fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search
+  - **A fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB or LanceDB vector search
   - *(Coming soon)* **A model performance monitor** enabling model quality and degradation to be monitored as new data is inserted